Malibu-Awesome/hack-housing/README.md

 ## Challenge and Approach

 Our submission is for the following Challenge:
-Build an app that provides first time home buyers with an app that makes it easier to determine how much home they can afford.
+Provide first time home buyers with a tool that makes it easier to determine how much home they can afford.

 Our approach for satisfying this challenge was to:

-- Develop a budget calculator tool
+- Develop a budget calculator app
 - Share it on Github
 - Collect feedback from the community, improve and iterate